PetroIvaniuk/llms-tools/README.md

 - [Stable Signature](https://ai.meta.com/blog/stable-signature-watermarking-generative-ai/) - a new method for watermarking images, by MetaAI

 ### Offline-Mode
+- [Google AI Edge Gallery](https://github.com/google-ai-edge/gallery) - an experimental app that puts the power of cutting-edge Generative AI models directly into your hands, running entirely on your Android (available now) and iOS (coming soon) devices
 - [msty](https://msty.app/) - the easiest way to use local and online AI models
 - [aider](https://github.com/paul-gauthier/aider) - AI pair programming in your terminal
 - [Open Interpreter](https://github.com/KillianLucas/open-interpreter) - an open-source, locally running implementation of OpenAI's Code Interpreter